UBC-CIC/health-platform-iOS-watchOS/README.md

 - Last Send Time: This shows the last time you sent data to AWS.

-- HR Sent: How many heart rate data points you just send to AWS.
+- HR Sent: How many heart rate data points you just sent to AWS.

-- HRV Sent: How many heart rate variability data points you just send to AWS.
+- HRV Sent: How many heart rate variability data points you just sent to AWS.

 - Send Data: Sends all datapoints from your last send time to now to AWS.
 Ensure the IoT Status says connected before sending the data.